Earn While You Learn

 Requirements:

-• Applicant must have successfully completed college level anatomy and physiology 1 and 2 (BIO 141 & 142).
+• Applicant must have successfully completed college-level anatomy and physiology 1 and 2 (BIO 141 & 142).

 • Applicant must have background and history exposing them to medical terminology or college course in medical terminology.